CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 43.1.2.4.sec=one or more of the {_harmonised_standards} referred to in point (a) has been published with a restriction, and only on the part of the standard that was restricted.

-43.1.00.sec=For the purposes of the {_conformity_assessment} procedure referred to in Annex VII, the {_provider} may choose any of the {_notified_bodies}.
+43.1.00.sec=For the purposes of the {_conformity_assessment} procedure referred to in Annex {Annex.VII.Xnum}, the {_provider} may choose any of the {_notified_bodies}.
 However, where the high-{_risk} {_AI_system} is intended to be put into service by {_law_enforcement}, immigration or asylum authorities or by Union institutions, bodies, offices or agencies, the {_market_surveillance_authority} referred to in Article {Article.74.Xnum}(8) or (9), as applicable, shall act as a {_notified_body}.

 43.1.=[G/Z/paras/s2]

-43.2.sec=For high-{_risk} {_AI_systems} referred to in points 2 to 8 of Annex III, {_providers} shall follow the {_conformity_assessment} procedure based on internal control as referred to in Annex VI, which does not provide for the involvement of a {_notified_body}.
+43.2.sec=For high-{_risk} {_AI_systems} referred to in points 2 to 8 of Annex {Annex.III.Xnum}, {_providers} shall follow the {_conformity_assessment} procedure based on internal control as referred to in Annex {Annex.VI.Xnum}, which does not provide for the involvement of a {_notified_body}.

-43.3.1.sec=For high-{_risk} {_AI_systems} covered by the Union harmonisation legislation listed in Section A of Annex I, the {_provider} shall follow the relevant {_conformity_assessment} procedure as required under those legal acts.
-The requirements set out in Section {Chapter.3.Section.2.Xnum} of this Chapter shall apply to those high-{_risk} {_AI_systems} and shall be part of that assessment.
-Points 4.3., 4.4., 4.5. and the fifth paragraph of point 4.6 of Annex VII shall also apply.
+43.3.1.sec=For high-{_risk} {_AI_systems} covered by the Union harmonisation legislation listed in Section A of Annex {Annex.I.Xnum}, the {_provider} shall follow the relevant {_conformity_assessment} procedure as required under those legal acts.
+The requirements set out in Section {Chapter.III.Section.2.Xnum} of this Chapter shall apply to those high-{_risk} {_AI_systems} and shall be part of that assessment.
+Points 4.3., 4.4., 4.5. and the fifth paragraph of point 4.6 of Annex {Annex.VII.Xnum} shall also apply.

-43.3.2.sec=For the purposes of that assessment, {_notified_bodies} which have been notified under those legal acts shall be entitled to control the conformity of the high-{_risk} {_AI_systems} with the requirements set out in Section {Chapter.3.Section.2.Xnum}, provided that the compliance of those {_notified_bodies} with requirements laid down in Article {Article.31.Xnum}(4), (5), (10) and (11) has been assessed in the context of the notification procedure under those legal acts.
+43.3.2.sec=For the purposes of that assessment, {_notified_bodies} which have been notified under those legal acts shall be entitled to control the conformity of the high-{_risk} {_AI_systems} with the requirements set out in Section {Chapter.III.Section.2.Xnum}, provided that the compliance of those {_notified_bodies} with requirements laid down in Article {Article.31.Xnum}(4), (5), (10) and (11) has been assessed in the context of the notification procedure under those legal acts.

-43.3.3.sec=Where a legal act listed in Section A of Annex I enables the product manufacturer to opt out from a third-party {_conformity_assessment}, provided that that manufacturer has applied all {_harmonised_standards} covering all the relevant requirements, that manufacturer may use that option only if it has also applied {_harmonised_standards} or, where applicable, {_common_specifications} referred to in Article {Article.41.Xnum}, covering all requirements set out in Section {Chapter.3.Section.2.Xnum} of this Chapter.
+43.3.3.sec=Where a legal act listed in Section A of Annex {Annex.I.Xnum} enables the product manufacturer to opt out from a third-party {_conformity_assessment}, provided that that manufacturer has applied all {_harmonised_standards} covering all the relevant requirements, that manufacturer may use that option only if it has also applied {_harmonised_standards} or, where applicable, {_common_specifications} referred to in Article {Article.41.Xnum}, covering all requirements set out in Section {Chapter.III.Section.2.Xnum} of this Chapter.

 43.3.=[G/Z/paras/s3]

 43.4.1.sec=High-{_risk} {_AI_systems} that have already been subject to a {_conformity_assessment} procedure shall undergo a new {_conformity_assessment} procedure in the event of a {_substantial_modification}, regardless of whether the modified system is intended to be further distributed or continues to be used by the current {_deployer}.

-43.4.2.sec=For high-{_risk} {_AI_systems} that continue to learn after being placed on the market or put into service, changes to the high-{_risk} {_AI_system} and its performance that have been pre-determined by the {_provider} at the moment of the initial {_conformity_assessment} and are part of the information contained in the technical documentation referred to in point 2(f) of Annex IV, shall not constitute a {_substantial_modification}.
+43.4.2.sec=For high-{_risk} {_AI_systems} that continue to learn after being placed on the market or put into service, changes to the high-{_risk} {_AI_system} and its performance that have been pre-determined by the {_provider} at the moment of the initial {_conformity_assessment} and are part of the information contained in the technical documentation referred to in point 2(f) of Annex {Annex.IV.Xnum}, shall not constitute a {_substantial_modification}.

 43.4.=[G/Z/paras/s2]

 43.5.sec=The Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} in order to amend Annexes VI and VII by updating them in light of technical progress.

-43.6.sec=The Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} in order to amend paragraphs 1 and 2 of this Article in order to subject high-{_risk} {_AI_systems} referred to in points 2 to 8 of Annex III to the {_conformity_assessment} procedure referred to in Annex VII or parts thereof.
-The Commission shall adopt such delegated acts taking into account the effectiveness of the {_conformity_assessment} procedure based on internal control referred to in Annex VI in preventing or minimising the {_risks} to health and safety and protection of fundamental rights posed by such systems, as well as the availability of adequate capacities and resources among {_notified_bodies}.
+43.6.sec=The Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} in order to amend paragraphs 1 and 2 of this Article in order to subject high-{_risk} {_AI_systems} referred to in points 2 to 8 of Annex {Annex.III.Xnum} to the {_conformity_assessment} procedure referred to in Annex {Annex.VII.Xnum} or parts thereof.
+The Commission shall adopt such delegated acts taking into account the effectiveness of the {_conformity_assessment} procedure based on internal control referred to in Annex {Annex.VI.Xnum} in preventing or minimising the {_risks} to health and safety and protection of fundamental rights posed by such systems, as well as the availability of adequate capacities and resources among {_notified_bodies}.

 43.=[G/Z/ol/s6]